-Co-authored by IFIT’s Cale Salih, AUC’s Barbara Ibrahim and Ford Foundation’s Hilary Pennington, 17 February 2015 (Alliance Magazine)
+Co-authored by IFIT’s Mark Freeman and Cale Salih, AUC’s Barbara Ibrahim and Ford Foundation’s Hilary Pennington, 17 February 2015 (Alliance Magazine)

 The war in Syria is now in its fourth year.
 It has cost over 200,000 lives, put 12 million people in need of humanitarian assistance inside the country (USAID) and displaced 10 million, more than 3 million of whom have fled abroad as refugees.
 All of this has earned Syria a number of unappealing superlatives: ‘the biggest humanitarian emergency of our era’ (UNHCR); the creator of the ‘worst refugee crisis since the second world war’ (The Economist); and the world’s ‘worst crisis for children’ (UN).
 With a few notable exceptions, however, western philanthropists have not engaged in Syria.